Paraidomat/paraidomat.github.io/en_US/pages/networking_stuff/aci_stuff/aci_basics.md

 - run `show vrf` to show all VRFs
 - run `show ip route vrf ${vrf-name}` to show routes in VRF.

+## Check if a specific leaf is dropping traffic for a specific network

+- `show logging ip access-list internal packet-log deny | grep {{ $ipaddress }} | head -n 15`
+  - The `head -n 15` is important because otherwise you will get a lot of old logging messages.